 Homeworking can be required as part of a job description for new starters, but if an existing office-based job is to be changed to homeworking, it should be a voluntary arrangement for both the worker and the employer.

 The main terms of work are set out in the contract of employment entered into by an employer and an employee.
 One of those terms is work location.
-This can be changed only by mutual or collective agreement (though some employers may attempt to enforce changes by dismissing staff and then offering new terms).
-So you can't be forced to work from home, unless changes like this are provided for in your contract.
+This should be changed only by mutual agreement, (reached after negotiation with a trade union where one is recognised).
+In general, you can't be forced to work from home without your agreement.

 Sometimes employers take a strategic decision to let go of office space to cut costs, asking some employees to work from home instead.
-This is likely to create a redundancy situation, and those unable or unwilling to work from home should be offered a redundancy payment if they have enough service.
+This is likely to create a redundancy situation, and those unable to work from home should be offered a redundancy payment if they have enough service.
 (You will lose your right to a redundancy payment if you unreasonably refuse a suitable offer of alternative employment made before your employment ended.)

 As with most initiatives, homeworking is best introduced through mutual agreement.
 Someone forced to work from home is unlikely to be as motivated or productive as someone who does so willingly.

 Stay up to date with the TUC and get the latest news and get early access.